Gemini 7: Last few days

 By this time, the novelty of spaceflight had worn off for the crew of Gemini 7.
 They had spent 11 days in space and had three more to go.
 They were doing little more than drifting around the Earth and the incentive of the rendezvous was over.
 Borman read Roughing It by Mark Twain and Lovell Drums along the Mohawk by Walter D. Edmonds.

 In the Discovery Channel 2008 documentary When We Left Earth: The NASA Missions second episode titled "Friends and Rivals", Borman states the last three days of the mission were "bad".

 Malfunctions began: in a repeat of Gemini 5, some of the thrusters stopped working.
 After the flight this was traced to the fact that they had an old type of laminate in the thrust chamber.
 Also on the 12th day, the fuel cells started to give only a partial amount of power.
 The ship's batteries were enough to sustain it for the remainder of the flight.

 Finally the last day of the mission arrived and the crew stored everything for reentry.
 The retro-rockets worked perfectly after 14 days in space.
 They landed within 6.4 nmi of the targeted landing point.

 The crewmen were somewhat weakened by their time in space, but both were in good health and were up and about after a good night's sleep on the recovery ship USS Wasp.
 They were also in good spirits: during recovery, they joked to Mission Control about getting married after having spent so long together in space.

 The Gemini 7 and 6A missions were supported by the following U.S. Department of Defense resources: 10,125 personnel, 125 aircraft and 16 ships.

 Insignia

 The patch features an Olympic torch, symbolizing the marathon-like length of the mission.
 There is a small stylized image of a Gemini spacecraft and the Roman numeral VII for seven.
 The crew did not put its names on the patch, although souvenir versions did include the flight and crew names.
 The crew patch was designed by Houston artist and animator Bill Bradley.

-As with a few other missions, the backup crew produced a spoof of the insignia, featuring an unlit torch, a lighter and the words "NEED A LIGHT - FRANK?
+As with a few other missions, the backup crew produced a spoof of the insignia, featuring an unlit torch, a lighter and the words "NEED A LIGHT – FRANK?
 JIM?"

 Spacecraft location

-The spacecraft is going to be on display at the National Air and Space Museum, Washington, D.C.
+The spacecraft is on display at the National Air and Space Museum, Washington, D.C.